blasguzman/dwolla-php/README.md

 ## Unit Testing

-`dwollaphp` uses [PHPUnit](https://phpunit.de/) for unit testing.
+`dwolla-php` uses [PHPUnit](https://phpunit.de/) for unit testing.
 These tests do not test integration and will occassionally show console API errors due to 'dummy' data being used.
 Integration testing is planned sometime in the future.

 To run the tests, install `require\dev` from `composer.json` and run: